 Please do take pictures and videos and post here in our Facebook group.

 It's easy, fun and rewarding to help the bees in your local area.
-Follow our step by step instructions below and help to 'bee' the difference in 2023.
+Follow our step by step instructions below and help to 'bee' the difference in 2024.

 If you live in an apartment or have no access to a garden, you can still take part!
 Try using hanging baskets, large plant pots or planters instead.

 Prepare the ground by clearing the existing plants and grass.
-It’s particularly important to remove vigorous perennial weeds such as stinging nettles, docks and couch grass.
+It’s particularly important to remove perennial weeds such as stinging nettles, docks and couch grass.
 In wildlife areas this is best done by hand.

 If your soil is very fertile and you’d like to grow a perennial wild flower meadow you can try stripping away the top 5-10cm (2-4”) of soil to reduce fertility.